-- Yes.
-Cooked sweet potatoes, wrapped tightly, can be frozen for about a few months.
-(Some say up to a year — but they will taste better sooner.)
+Cooked sweet potatoes, wrapped tightly, can be frozen for a few months.

-I hope you love this awesome Baked Sweet Potato Slices side dish as much as my family and I do!
+I hope you love Baked Sweet Potato Slices with Rosemary as much as my family and I do!

-- 1 pound sweet potatoes (about 2 medium-large), washed and dried
+- 1 pound sweet potatoes (about 2 to 3 medium-sized potatoes),

 - 2 tablespoons honey

-- 2 teaspoons fresh rosemary, washed and dried, finely chopped
+- 2 teaspoons finely chopped fresh rosemary, washed and dried

 - salt and freshly ground black pepper

 - Preheat the oven and prepare the pan.
 Preheat the oven to 375°F and adjust a rack to the center.
-Line a sheet pan with foil and coat all of it with about 2 tablespoons of the olive oil.
+Line a sheet pan with foil and coat it with the olive oil.

 - Prepare the sweet potatoes.
-Slice the sweet potatoes into rounds that are approximately ¼ to ½ inch thick.
+Wash and dry the sweet potatoes.
+Then slice them into rounds that are approximately ¼ to ½ inch thick.
 Place them in a single layer on the prepared sheet pan.
 Then flip them over so both sides are coated with the oil.

 - Make and add the honey-rosemary mixture.
-In a small bowl, combine the honey and rosemary and then warm it in the microwave just long enough to thin it, about 8 seconds.
-Brush an even amount of this on top of the sweet potato slices and sprinkle lightly with salt.
+In a small bowl, combine the honey and rosemary and then warm it in the microwave, just long enough to thin it, about 8 seconds.
+Drizzle an even amount of this on top of the sweet potato slices and sprinkle lightly with salt.
 (You might need to use your finger or a pastry brush to spread the honey-rosemary mixture evenly.)

 - Adjust seasonings and serve.
-Taste one of the slices and then sprinkle a bit more salt and little pepper to taste.
+Taste one of the slices and then, if necessary, sprinkle a bit more salt and little pepper to taste.
 (Here’s How to Season to Taste.)